-Impact Management Actions Implementation 1 Monitoring Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance All material that is excavated during the project development phase DPM/DSS Excavations must be Duration of DPM/DSS Daily Photographic (either during piling (if required) or earthworks) must be stored carried out in a construction Evidence appropriately on site in order to minimise impacts to watercourses, progressive manner watercourses and water bodies; and stockpiles must All stockpiled material must be maintained and kept clear of weeds and be stored outside of alien vegetation growth by undertaking regular weeding and control buffered wetland methods; areas.
-Topsoil stockpiles must not exceed 2 m in height; During periods of strong winds and heavy rain, the stockpiles must be covered with appropriate material (e.g. cloth, tarpaulin etc.);

-Where possible, sandbags (or similar) must be placed at the bases of the stockpiled material in order to prevent erosion of the material.
+Impact Management Actions Implementation ı Monitoring Monitoring 1 1 1 Responsible Method of Timeframe for Responsible Frequency Evidence o of person implementation implementation person compliance - All material that is excavated during the project development phase (either during piling (if required) or earthworks) must be stored appropriately on site in order to minimise impacts to watercourses, watercourses and water bodies; - All stockpiled material must be maintained and kept clear of weeds and alien vegetation growth by undertaking regular weeding and control methods; Topsoil stockpiles must not exceed 2 m in height; - During periods of strong winds and heavy rain, the stockpiles must be covered with appropriate material (e.g. cloth, tarpaulin etc.); - Where possible, sandbags (or similar) must be placed at the bases of the stockpiled material in order to prevent erosion of the material.